Home > About > Faculty Profiles > Mukti M. Rana, PhD

 Uncooled Infrared Detectors - Design and Fabrication

-Materials for Uncooled Infrared Detection
+Materials for Uncooled Infrared Detection-Synthesis, charaterization

 2-D Materials for Infrared Detection